Quiq/registry-ui/README.md

     -v /local/data:/opt/data

+Ensure /local/data is owner by nobody (alpine user id is 65534).

-You can also run the container with `--read-only` option, however when using using event listener functionality you need to ensure the sqlite db can be written, i.e. mount a folder as listed above.
+You can also run the container with `--read-only` option, however when using using event listener functionality you need to ensure the sqlite db can be written, i.e. mount a folder as listed above (rw mode).

+To run with a custom TZ:

+  -e TZ=America/Los_Angeles

 ## Configure event listener on Docker Registry